emmaramstedt/OOP-exercise/README.md

 ## Descripton

 The game consists of two dice.
-The user selects the numbers 6, 7, 8 or 9 and clicks on a Play button.
-The two dice roll a random number and is added to a total.
-If the numbers equal to the same number that the player selected, it is game over.
-If not, then the total is added to the player's high score.
+The user selects numbers 6, 7, 8, or 9 and clicks on the Play button.
+The two dice roll random numbers, which are then added to a total.
+If the sum equals the number selected by the player, it's game over.
+Otherwise, the total is added to the player's high score.

 ## Criteria